Separable Expansions for Covariance Estimation: Introduction

-When data are observed on a grid, separability entails that the 4-way covariance tensor $\mathbf{C} \in \R^{K_1 \times K_2 \times K_1 \times K_2}$ simplifies into an outer product of two matrices, say $\mathbf A \in \R^{K_1 \times K_1}$ and $\mathbf B \in \R^{K_2 \times K_2}$.
+Due to the aforementioned challenges associated with higher dimensionality, additional structure is often imposed on the spatio-temporal covariance as a modeling assmption.
+Perhaps the most prevalent assumption is that of \emph{separability}, factorizing the covariance kernel $c$~into a~purely spatial part and a purely temporal part: $c(t,s,t',s') = a(t,t')\, b(s,s')$, $t,t' \in \set T$, \mbox{$s,s' \in \set S$}.
+When the data are observed on a grid, separability entails that the 4-way covariance tensor $\mat C \in \R^{K_1 \times K_2 \times K_1 \times K_2}$ simplifies into an outer product of two matrices, say $\mat A \in \R^{K_1 \times K_1}$ and $\mat B \in \R^{K_2 \times K_2}$.
 This reduces the number of parameters to be estimated from $\O(K_1^2 K_2^2)$ to $\O(K_1^2 + K_2^2)$, simplifying estimation from both computational and statistical viewpoints.
 Moreover, subsequent manipulation of the estimated covariance becomes much simpler.
-However, assuming separability often encompasses oversimplification and has undesirable practical implications for real data \cite{rougier2017}.
-Recently, several different tests for separability of space-time functional data have been developed \cite{aston2017,bagchi2017,constantinou2017}, which also demonstrate that separability is distinctly violated for several data sets previously modeled as separable, mostly due to computational reasons \cite{gneiting2006,pigoli2018}.
+However, assuming separability often encompasses oversimplification and has undesirable practical implications for real data \citep[see][]{rougier2017}.
+A number of tests for separability of space-time functional data have been recently developed \citep{aston2017,bagchi2020,constantinou2017}, and their application demonstrates that separability is distinctly violated for several data sets previously modeled as separable.

+If separability of the covariance is rejected for a data set by one of the aforementioned tests, an alternative model with similar computational advantages to separability is needed.
+But there is a clear deficiency in this regard in the present literature.
+While many authors focus on testing separability \citep[see][for a list of up-to-date references]{chen2021} or assessing the departures from it \citep{huang2019,dette2020}, little work has been done to offer non-parametric alternatives to covariance estimation beyond separability.
+This becomes evident from the fact that separability is often assumed in practice, not because it is believed to hold, but merely due to the computational gains it offers \citep[see][]{gneiting2006,pigoli2018}.

-In this article, we introduce and study a decomposition allowing for the representation, estimation and manipulation of a spatio-temporal covariance.
+In this article, we aspire to bridge this gap and go beyond separability in covariance estimation.
+To this effect, we introduce and study a decomposition allowing for representation, estimation and manipulation of a covariance on a two-dimensional domain.
 This decomposition can be viewed as a generalization of separability, and applies to \emph{any} covariance.
 By truncating this decomposition, we are able to obtain the sought computational and statistical efficiency.
-Our approach is motivated by the fact that any Hilbert-Schmidt operator on a product Hilbert space can be additively decomposed in a separable manner.
+Our approach is motivated by the fact that any Hilbert-Schmidt operator on a product Hilbert space can be additively decomposed in a~separable manner.
 For example, the covariance kernel $c$ can be decomposed as